 In a changing world, the smartest way to do business is to be always ready to go back to the drawing board and ask, ‘Does this still work’?
 Whatever your product or industry, you cannot simply copy the decisions made by past businesses: you need to re-ask these questions yourself.
-Penta did just this, and what it has created is a hotel brand with a difference, better geared to the modern traveller, and without the elements in traditional hotels that it feels would slow it down.
+Penta did just this, and what it has created is a hotel brand with a difference, better geared to the modern traveler, and without the elements in traditional hotels that it feels would slow it down.

 Penta Hotels Worldwide GmbH (Penta) is a German company with a presence in both Europe and Asia.
 In total, 28 hotels across eight countries are in operation under the brand: Paris, Vienna, Prague, Moscow, China and Hong Kong, Belgium, the UK and, of course, Germany.
 We spoke with Heiko Rieder, Vice President of Venue Management and Reservation, to gain an insight into the energy and operation of the hotel: